buidl-labs/yieldscan-backend-ts/README.md

   ```
   npm run start
   ```
-  It uses nodemon for livereloading :peace-fingers:
+  It uses nodemon for livereloading ✌️

   ## Codebase Guide: